-Composite Pmi in the Euro Area averaged 51.69 points from 2012 until 2020, reaching an all time high of 58.80 points in January of 2018 and a record low of 13.60 points in April of 2020.
+Composite PMI in the Euro Area averaged 52.03 points from 2012 until 2022, reaching an all time high of 60.20 points in July of 2021 and a record low of 13.60 points in April of 2020.
 This page provides the latest reported value for - Euro Area Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+Euro Area Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Composite Pmi in Euro Area is expected to be 51.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Euro Area to stand at 53.70 in 12 months time.
-In the long-term, the Euro Area Composite PMI is projected to trend around 51.00 points in 2021 and 53.70 points in 2022, according to our econometric models.
+Composite PMI in Euro Area is expected to be 51.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Composite PMI is projected to trend around 54.40 points in 2023 and 53.70 points in 2024, according to our econometric models.